 Payroll Service Costs: how pricing works and what businesses actually pay

-Payroll pricing is one of the most searched and misunderstood topics in payroll outsourcing.
-This page explains how payroll service costs are structured, what drives pricing, and how businesses compare payroll providers without overpaying.
+Payroll pricing is one of the most searched — and misunderstood — topics in payroll outsourcing.
+This page explains how payroll services are priced, what businesses typically pay, and which factors increase or reduce payroll costs.

 How payroll service pricing is structured